 If you’re with a driver, they’ll almost always stop for you to get out and take a quick look.
 If you’re driving, look for a place along the road to the park.
 Vendors are selling small items, and several small restaurants near the bridge where you can grab lunch.

 By Jessica Schmit from Uprooted Traveler

 Catarata del Toro is one of the tallest waterfalls in Costa Rica, soaring 90 meters (300 feet) overhead- and is also one of its best-hidden gems.
-This stunning waterfall is nestled in a lush rainforest in the Central Valley in the northwest corner of the country, approximately 71 km north of San Jose or 73 km east of La Fortuna.
+This stunning waterfall is nestled in a lush rainforest in the Central Valley in the country’s northwest corner, approximately 71 km north of San Jose or 73 km east of La Fortuna.

 The waterfall is incredibly unusual-looking – the water spills out of a dormant volcanic crater and down a cliffside that’s dripping with ferns and striated with vibrant colors, thanks to its volcanic origins.
-To reach the base of the waterfall, you’ll need to hike a trail that winds 1.7 km through a rainforest, full of tropical flowers and chirping birds and descend a series of stairs (389, to be exact!) to the jungle floor below.
+To reach the waterfall’s base, you’ll need to hike a trail that winds 1.7 km through a rainforest full of tropical flowers and chirping birds and descend a series of stairs (389, to be exact!) to the jungle floor below.

 While the trek back up the stairs is definitely a thigh-burner, the view from the base of the waterfall is totally worth it- you’ll be standing in an enormous bowl sunk into the jungle floor, with craggy walls festooned with impossibly luscious moss and greenery and the beautiful Catarata del Toro towering overhead.
 It feels like something straight out of Jurassic Park!

 And better yet, you’ll likely have this incredible sight to yourself – because you can only reach Catarata del Toro via car.
 With its remote location near the tiny town of Bajos del Toro, the waterfall rarely experiences any crowds.